Best Gmail CRM Tools That Work Inside Your Inbox

 A Gmail CRM is a customer relationship management tool that either integrates with or runs directly inside Gmail.
 It helps you track leads, manage follow-ups, and organize contacts without jumping between tools.

-Can I manage deals without leaving Gmail?
+Can I manage everything without leaving Gmail?

 Will Gmail CRMs track email opens and replies?